 We sometimes collaborate with non-profit and academic institutions to accelerate our preclinical research or development under written agreements with these institutions.
-Some of these institutions may provide us with an option to negotiate a license to any of the institution's rights in technology resulting from the collaboration, and under our relationship with Penn, any patentable inventions developed under our 2014 SRA automatically accrue to our existing license with Penn.
+Some of these institutions may provide us with an option to negotiate a license to any of the institution's rights in technology resulting from the collaboration, and any patentable inventions developed under our sponsored research agreement entered into with Penn in December 2014 automatically accrue to our existing license with Penn.
 Regardless of such option, we may be unable to negotiate a license within the specified timeframe or under terms that are acceptable to us.
 If we are unable to do so, the institution may offer the intellectual property rights to other parties, potentially blocking our ability to pursue our program.